Beginner Muscle & Strength Workout for Women

 Next week, if you aren’t too sore at the start of each workout, try adding a set to each exercise.
 If that goes well and you feel ready for more, add another set next week.
 You can do around 3–6 sets per exercise.
 Most people will do best with 3–4 sets (including us).
 If you ever start to feel worn down, or if you’re coming back after a long break, start the cycle over again, going back to just two sets per exercise.

+As a woman, you’ll want to do three full body workouts per week for optimal muscle gain.
 Each workout will stimulate muscle growth for the next 2–3 days.
 After those 2–3 days, your muscles will be (mostly) repaired, and you should be ready for another workout.
 More importantly, you should be stronger.
 You should be able to lift more weight or eke out more repetitions than last time.

 Because each workout stimulates a couple of days of muscle growth, training every second or third day works very well.
 Here’s a good default schedule, but feel free to adjust it:

-- Tuesday: rest
+• Tuesday: rest

-- Wednesday: work out (even if sore)
+• Wednesday: workout #2 (even if sore)

-- Thursday: rest
+• Thursday: rest

-- Friday: work out (even if sore)
+• Friday: workout #3 (even if sore)

-- Saturday: rest
+• Saturday: rest

-- Sunday: rest (and full recovery)
+• Sunday: rest (and full recovery)

 Rest 1–2 Minutes Between Sets

 How long you rest between sets isn’t very important.
 Whether you rest 2 or 10 minutes, you’ll still stimulate a similar amount of muscle growth.
-The important thing is that you rest long enough to catch your breath, ensuring that your cardiovascular system doesn’t limit your performance.
-We want to challenge your muscles, not just your heart (though your heart will get a good workout, too!).
+The important thing is that you rest long enough to catch your breath, ensuring that your cardiovascular system doesn’t limit the performance of your muscles.

 The main reason to rest for just a couple of minutes is to keep your workouts short and dense.
 But if you need more rest or get interrupted partway through your workout, no problem.
 Just pick up where you left off.

 If you want to blast through your workout even faster, you can do the lifts in a circuit/superset.
 Do a set of push-ups, rest a minute, then do a set of squats, rest a minute, then do your second set of push-ups, and then do your second set of squats.
-That way you’re still giving your muscles plenty of time to recover between sets, but you’re doing another exercise during the rest period.
+That way, you’re still giving your muscles plenty of time to recover between sets, but you’re doing another exercise during the rest period.

 Add Isolation Lifts—If You Want